Mackzwellz/assertj-list-comparison-examples/README.md

 - Current (as of ~v3.26) existing AssertJ assertion APIs don't handle/scale for this approach well.
     - See [Discussion about the shortcomings of current approach](https://github.com/orgs/assertj/discussions/3418)
     - Then again, it is probably not the best approach in general.
+- It's possible to avoid replacing `equals()` and `hashCode()` by using `Comparable` interface and specifying custom comparison logic.
+    - This is achievable without reflection, but any fields of `Collection` or `Map` type will need special handling.
+    - In the initial approach that we took, we replaced the contents of equals method, but there was still the need to keep `equals()` and `hashCode()` parity.
+With implementation of `Comparable`, there is now a single place in the object that we need to update, and `equals()` and `hashCode()` creation could be delegated to Lombok.